sjanel/aeronet/docs/FEATURES.md

   will emit `100 Continue` if the request proceeds to body reading.
 Detection recognizes `100-continue` even when it appears in a comma-separated `Expect` header list and tolerates surrounding whitespace per the RFC.
-- For expectation tokens other than `100-continue` aeronet exposes an opt-in `ExpectationHandler` API (see `HttpServer::setExpectationHandler` in `http-server.hpp`).
+- For expectation tokens other than `100-continue` aeronet exposes an opt-in `ExpectationHandler` API (see `SingleHttpServer::setExpectationHandler` in `http-server.hpp`).
 When present, the handler is invoked with the parsed expectation token and may respond with one of:
   - Continue — allow normal request processing
   - Interim — emit an informational 1xx interim response (handler supplies the specific 1xx status)